winning application tips

 - Use the preview feature to proof read your work.

-Essay - It is your job to make your essay stand out from the rest.
+Short Answers - It is your job to make your answers stand out from the rest.

 - Proofread your work.
 Ask a parent, friend, or teacher to proofread your completed application.